Fred-A-M/george-and-fred/README.md

 ## Game Rules
 Turn-Based: Player 1 and the computer alternate turns.

-Attribute Comparison: Each mutant card has three main attributes (e.g., Size, Strength, and Intelligence).
+Attribute Comparison: Each card has five attributes.
 The goal is to choose an attribute that you believe is stronger than the opponent’s.

 Winning the Game: A player wins by taking all the other player’s cards.